Srimukhi8/Rust_DC_App_2024/README.md

    back to you within a a few days

 ## What can you expect during your tenure as a DC?
+- Exciting projects, and a great learning experience in software development, and Rust in particular.
+- Gaining expertise and knowledge about the intricacies of devevlopment in Rust
+- and more!

 In case of any doubts, feel free to reach out to:

+For Q1 and the minitask: Advik Kabra, advik@smail.iitm.ac.in